Have you ever considered getting German citizenship?

 A foreigner can get German citizenship by descent, or naturalization (subject to meeting all necessary requirements).

-Although Germany has Europe’s strongest passport, it’s not particularly easy to get.
+Although Germany has Europe’s strongest passport, it’s not an easy one to get.

 Tough language requirements, the citizenship test, and the long timeline all combine to make the process a significant challenge.